San Francisco Giants (62-54) vs Texas Rangers (69-47)

 Giants Preview & Projected Starter

-San Francisco comes in at 62-53 after losing to Los Angeles.
-The Giants were held in check by the Halos pitching staff on Wednesday, and they’ll look to avoid a third straight series loss this weekend.
+San Francisco comes in at 62-54 after losing to Texas.
+The Giants showed up a little too late last night, and they’ll look to avoid dropping a fourth straight here Saturday.
 The San Francisco offense is scoring 4.81 runs per game, while batting .250, with a .326 on-base percentage.
 The pitching staff carries a 3.89 ERA, with a 1.29 WHIP.

 Giants Player Trends & Props